 The board of supervisors must appoint a county board of health [lowa Code §331.321(1)(c)].
-The health board consists of five members, one of whom must be a licensed physician under lowa Code chapter 148. [lowa Code §137.105(1)(d)].
+The health board consists of five members, one of whom must be a licensed physician under lowa Code chapter 148.
+In 2020, a bill was passed that allows for a physician assistant or a nurse practitioner to serve on a local board of health in the physician slot. [lowa Code §137.105(1)(d)].
 Members serve without compensation but may be reimbursed for necessary expenses in accordance with rules established by the state board or the applicable jurisdiction [lowa Code §137.105].